 The evidence of the civil war in the 90’s is still evident.
 Many crumbling buildings in the very city center on the other side of the river Neretva still have the bullet marks all over the facade.
 One of them is Sniper Tower that was used as a sniper base.
 Today, this abandoned building is a visually impactful experience, decorated with the graffiti street art inside and out.

 Hotel Kapetanovina is a perfect choice for those who want modern, stylish yet super comfortable stay.
 The location is superb, next to the Neretva river, very close to Carsija and only a few minutes walking to the Old Bridge.
 It features stylish rooms, some of them with the spectacular views of the Old Town and the Old bridge.

 Hotel Hana is another perfectly located hotel placed in a beautiful, newly renovated historical building.
 If features rooms with modern designs, but also those in a decadent, historical style.
 The Old Bridge is only a few minutes walking from the hotel.

-Leave your flip flops and high heels at home.
-The cobblestone streets of the Old City are slippery like like the Bridge that’s pretty steep and smooth to walk even if wearing sneakers.
+– Leave your flip flops and high heels at home.
+The cobblestone streets of the Old City are slippery and the Bridge itself is pretty steep and smooth to walk even if wearing sneakers.

-Be careful if you’re into diving it the Neretva waters.
+– Be careful if you’re into swimming in the Neretva waters.
 The water can be very chilly and the current is extremely strong.

-If you’re planning to visit the Mosque and religion sites you’re gonna have to bring some long sleeve modest cloth to enter in.
+– If you’re planning to visit the Mosque and religion sites you’re gonna have to bring some long sleeve modest clothes to enter in.
 Sometimes the women are not required to wear scarves when entering, but in any case, it’s always good to have one.